What are fringe benefits?

 How to administer employee fringe benefits

-With PeopleKeep, you can offer your employees one of three types of HRAs: a QSEHRA, ICHRA, or GCHRA.
-Our experts review your employees’ health expenses for you, ensuring HIPAA compliance.
+With PeopleKeep, you can offer your eligible employees one of three types of HRAs: a QSEHRA, ICHRA, or GCHRA.
+Our experts review your employees’ medical expenses for you, ensuring HIPAA compliance.
+With our software, you can manage your benefits in minutes each month.

 Interested in offering fringe benefits with PeopleKeep?